nowait-tools/ansible-rabbitmq/README.md

     rabbitmq_disk_free_limit: 0.7
     rabbitmq_high_watermark: 0.4
     rabbitmq_high_watermark_paging: 0.5

+    # User ansible is running as home dir
+    user_home_folder: /root

     # AWS Key config
-    # Must set in your vars if you want to auto cluster
     app_settings:
       rabbitmq:
         aws_access_key_id: not-a-real-key
         aws_secret_access_key: not-a-real-key

 Example Playbook
 ----------------

 Simple playbook that is enabled for use of clustering.
+If you are using rabbitmq_clustering you must gather facts.
 Never use the default key in production:

     ---
     - hosts: localhost